 "No, it'll be giving me some much-needed privacy—we were talking personnel issues."

 "Christine, if they were serious issues, you would have held the discussions behind closed doors in sickbay.
 You were briefing him on his new personnel."

-"And you did not answer my question.
+"And you didn't answer my question.
 How far away do I need to get to have privacy?"

 At the level you were speaking, two tables farther would have been beyond my ability to overhear."

 She laughed softly.
 "So, if we'd been whispering?"

 "I would not have been able to hear you."